 Number Operational & Financial Efficiency - Improvement Actions Timescale 1 Maintain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded within our business plan.
-Reviewed quarterly The DRS Workforce Plan identifies the creation of 4 new Building Standards Graduate Apprenticeship posts to meet the succession planning aims of our PBS Business Plan.
-Building Standards intends to recruit these Graduates during 2020/21.
-Due to COVID-19 this item has been superseded - please refer to 21/22 for details of succession planning.
-Refer 21/22 Improvements The DRS Workforce Plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
+Review quarterly The service's workforce plan identifies the creation of 2 new Building Standards Graduate posts to help meet the succession planning aims of our Business Plan.
+Building Standards intends to recruit these Graduates during 2021/22.
+Covid delayed.
+Modern Apprentices to be considered for 22/23 Continued 22/23 The workforce plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
 Additional Building Standards resource has been identified as likely; however, numbers and timescales are unknown at this point.
 This requirement will be monitored via the Workforce Planning Board.
 Reviewed Quarterly 2 Continue work in line with the European Foundation for Quality Management (EFQM) Excellence Model as an overarching framework for developing sustainable excellence.
 Finalise action plan for short, medium and long-term improvements and implement.
-Completed 3 Participate in Development & Regeneration Services review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
-Due to COVID-19 this item has been carried forward to 2021/22 Continued 21/22 4 Develop Risk Assessment and protocols to allow staff to perform site inspection duties during COVID-19 including production of associated customer guidance notes.
-(Also relates to Quality Customer Experience) Completed 5 Develop COVID-19 "workarounds" in respect of systems and processes to support home working staff and ensure business continuity and provision of full service delivery during pandemic.
-Completed 6 Develop protocols and systems of work to enable staff to undertake office duties whilst maintaining physical distancing due to the impact of COVID-19.
-Completed
+Implement improvement initiatives.
+Completed 3 Continue commitment to eBuilding Standards by Participate in Scottish Government's Remote Verification Inspection (RVI) Practice Group.
+Ongoing Support Scottish Government's RVI research /trials project to compare the quality of remote inspections with physical checks.
+Ongoing Continue to participate in LABSS Digital Transformation Group (DTG).
+Ongoing As noted in Professional Expertise & Technical Processes item 2 above, improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
+Electronic plan viewing via IT completed.
+Covid delayed re electronic verification.
+Ongoing 4 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
+Covid procedures completed and in place.
+Full review of H&S procedures delayed due to Covid.
+This item requires assistance from our colleagues in Health & Safety (NRS) Continued 22/23

-In the next 12 months (2021/2022) the Building Standards Service will progress the following Service Improvements:
+In the next 12 months (2022/2023) the Building Standards Service will progress the following Service Improvements: